thepolarbear0818/blog/pages/docs/faq.md

   [the bsys5 repo](https://gitlab.com/librewolf-community/browser/bsys5);
 - if you have a suggestion about docs or regarding the website, use [the website repo](https://gitlab.com/librewolf-community/website).

-After you open a new issue we ask you to contribute to it, by providing the needed details and by respecting the guidelines of the repository.

 ### Will you provide an Android versions of LibreWolf?